-In April 2018, Mike became a Director of the World Council of Credit Unions (WOCCU), the peak international body for the credit union movement globally.
-Recently he was appointed Treasurer of this organisation and in 2022 was appointed Vice Chair.
+In April 2018, Mike became a Director of the World Council of Credit Unions (WOCCU), the peak international body for the credit union movement globally and was appointed Vice Chair.
 Mike has over 30 years' experience in financial services, primarily gained with AMP Bank and National Australia Bank.